f41ardu/TelloProcessing/README.md

 - **TelloTest**

- In TelloTest,You can send a couple of wellknow commands from the
+ In TelloTest,You can send a couple of wellknow commands from the keyboar like command, takeoff, land, and so on.

 - **TelloStatus**